Breast Reduction Before or After Weight Loss: Which Is Recommended?

 3) Will my breasts look normal after the reduction of mammoplasty?

-You can discuss your expectation regarding the size and shape of your breasts with your surgeon in the consultation session.
+You can discuss your expectations regarding the size and shape of your breasts with your surgeon in the consultation session.
 Usually, the breasts are swollen for a couple of weeks following the surgery, but when the swelling subsides, the definite cup size will be revealed.

 4) Does my stomach look bigger after breast reduction?